New Bilton: Features

 New Bilton comprises a mixture of Victorian terraced housing, and some later 20th century former council housing and a number of semi-detached houses.
 Some modern housing has been built on the former GEC site to the rear of Avenue Road up to the limestone quarries of Cemex.
 New Bilton is served by two primary schools; St Matthew's Bloxam CE Primary School and St Oswald's C of E Primary School.
-The local community are served by two pubs; the Royal Oak and Holly Bush, a number of local shops, including a Co-op store, and a Post Office based in a petrol station on Lawford Road.
+The local community are served by the Holly Bush pub, a number of local shops, including a Co-op store, and a Post Office based in a petrol station on Lawford Road.

 Webb Ellis Road in New Bilton is home to the grounds of Rugby Lions Rugby Football Club, Rugby Cricket Club and the Rugby Lawn Tennis Club.

 The New Bilton area is visually dominated by the large Cemex (former Rugby Cement) works, which towers to a height of 400 ft, A large disused quarry associated with the cement industry is located off Parkfield Road.
 In 2020 plans were put forward for this quarry to be filled in with spoil from the construction of the High Speed 2 railway line, which would involve bringing a short section of the former Rugby to Leamington railway line into use to deliver the material by train.

 St Matthew and St Oswald's Church.